 Global Compact of Mayors

-Over 10,000 cities from 120 countries representing more than 900 million people worldwide are part of a global alliance for local government climate leadership.
+More than 11,700 cities from 120 countries representing more than 1 billion people worldwide are part of a global alliance for local government climate leadership.
 Councils commit to advance climate action in three key areas:

 - reducing greenhouse gas emissions